 At ten weeks into your pregnancy, there are many concerns that you should have.
 One of them is losing your baby through vaginal bleeding.

 The truth is the chances of a miscarriage is very low at ten weeks, though it can happen.
+Studies show that after a normal ultrasound with a heartbeat, the risk of miscarriage at 10 weeks can be well under 1–2% in women without symptoms.PubMed+1

 Alternatively, you may also experience a mild spotting for hours or few days.
 Vaginal spotting while pregnant, especially in your first three months of pregnancy, must be examined by your doctor to rule out possible complications.

+Complications that could cause spotting in early pregnancy are an ectopic pregnancy and a miscarriage, as well as things like a small subchorionic bleed or an infection.
 Not all vaginal bleeding means you are having a miscarriage.
 Pregnant women may have brown spotting after sexual intercourse or when their cervix or vagina is hurt during doctor’s exam.

 The vaginal epithelium and the cervical wall are well perfused during pregnancy and make it easy for bleeding to occur.
 Other reasons of spotting while pregnant are vaginal infections and sometimes a cervical polyp.

-If you’ve experienced spotting at ten weeks of pregnancy, talking to you doctor is the only way to know if it’s something serious or not.
+If you’ve experienced spotting at ten weeks of pregnancy, talking to your doctor is the only way to know if it’s something serious or not.
 This is necessary to ease your fears of a miscarriage or other complications.

 This article explains the causes, risk factors, chances, signs, and symptoms of a miscarriage at ten weeks pregnant and when you urgently need to see your doctor.
+It is for general education and does not replace advice from your own doctor or midwife.

 What triggers a miscarriage at 10 weeks?